Rosuav/free-media/README.md

   trouble of searching?
 Or just omit that.
 * Make build.py a pre-commit hook.

 The machine-readable list of files is in [filelist.json](filelist.json).
+A more human-friendly showcase can be found in [showcase.html](showcase.html).